Intro

 They had a 007 prefix that dialled directly into the public switched telephone network (PSTN), using phone numbers that had been issued initially in 1981 to heavy, non-cellular Car Phones that weighed many kilograms.

-An alternative technology CDMA (that didn't employ Sim cards) was rolled out in the US by Qualcomm in 1995, and by Telstra in Australia in September 1999 (though Telstra shut it down in 2008)
+An alternative digital technology CDMA (that didn't employ Sim cards) was rolled out in the US by Qualcomm in 1995, and by Telstra in Australia in September 1999, having a similar transmission reach to AMPS.
+Shut down in 2008.

 In 1995 Telstra, Optus and Vodafone began allowing SMS messages to be sent from customers mobile phones, but only between customers of the same carrier.
 It wasn't until April 2000 that the three carriers agreed to co-operate and launch inter-carrier SMS, which set off huge growth in usage.
 Telstra said between 2002 and 2012 the number of SMS messages sent on its network grew from 1.01 billion to 12.05 billion